 Into the Workspace field you enter an empty target directory for your first Scout project.
-After clicking the [!Ok!] button, the Eclipse IDE creates any directories that do not yet exist and opens the specified workspace.
+After clicking the [Ok] button, the Eclipse IDE creates any directories that do not yet exist and opens the specified workspace.
 When opening a new workspace for the first time, Eclipse then displays the welcome screen shown in Figure 000.

 Figure 4.
-Eclipse Scout welcome screen.
+Eclipse welcome screen.

-To close the welcome page and open the Scout perspective in the Eclipse IDE click on the Workbench icon.
-As a result the empty Scout perspective is displayed according to Figure 000.
+To close the welcome page click on the Workbench icon in the top right corner.
+As a result the empty Java perspective is displayed according to Figure 000.

 Figure 5.
-Eclipse Scout started in the Scout SDK perspective.
+Eclipse started in the Java perspective.